AdrianVarnier/override/level02/walkthrough.md

 - reverse them from little endian to big endian
 - concatenate each strings to form the final password.

-Using a python script can help make it fast and easy:
+Using a python script is very efficient:
 ```Python
 >>> hex_values = [
 ...
 "756e505234376848",